kianzohoury/CS182-CV-Report/README.md

-# UC Berkeley CS 182/282: Test-Time Search Methods for Adversarial Robustness
+# CS 182/282: Test-Time Search Methods for Adversarial Robustness

 Note that the code for this report is private due to the course's policy.